 Tip 5: Make Time for Meal Prep

-By preparing your meals ahead of time, you’ll avoid the temptation to order takeout or eat out at restaurants.
+By preparing your meals ahead of time, you’ll avoid the temptation to order takeout or go out to a restaurant.

 Try a meal prep method that’s doable with your schedule and cooking ability.
-Once-a-week prep is a good place to start if your workweek is hectic.
+Try once-a-week prep and see if that method fits with your lifestyle.